ForeverFancy/ForeverFancy/README.md

 [![ForeverFancy's github stats](https://github-readme-stats.vercel.app/api?username=ForeverFancy)](https://github.com/anuraghazra/github-readme-stats)

-I am Bowen Zhang (张博文), an undergraduate student from School of the Gifted Young (少年班学院), University of Science and Technology of China (中国科学技术大学), major in Computer Science.
+I am Bowen Zhang, an undergraduate student from School of the Gifted Young, University of Science and Technology of China, major in Computer Science.
 You could check out my [CV here](http://home.ustc.edu.cn/~zhangbowen/CV/Bowen%20Zhang's%20CV.pdf).

 <!--
 **ForeverFancy/ForeverFancy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.